 For dual-eligible Medicare-Medicaid beneficiaries enrolled in a Medicare Savings Program:

-- QMB (Qualified Medicare Beneficiary, ≤100% FPL): The state pays the Part B premium directly.
+• QMB (Qualified Medicare Beneficiary, income at or below 100% FPL): The state pays the Part A and Part B premiums and all Medicare cost-sharing.
 There is no Part B deduction in the post-eligibility calculation.
 The PNA still applies in full.

-- SLMB (Specified Low-Income Medicare Beneficiary, ≤120% FPL): The state pays the Part B premium.
+• SLMB (Specified Low-Income Medicare Beneficiary, income 100–120% FPL): The state pays the Part B premium only.
 No deduction; PNA in full.

 In practice, the vast majority of NF Medicaid residents are FBDE/QMB, meaning the state pays the Medicare Part B premium and Step 4 of the deduction order is $0 for them.